ParwinderDeepKaur/JAV1001-Lab4/README.md

 Connect an Android device to your development machine or choose the emulator.
 Android Studio
-Select Run -> Run 'app' (or Debug 'app') from the menu bar Select the device you wish to run the app on and click 'OK' Gradle
+Select Run -> Run 'app' (or Debug 'app') from the menu bar Select the device/emulator you wish to run the app on and click 'OK'
-Install the debug APK on your device ./gradlew installDebug Start the APK: <path to Android SDK>/platform-tools/adb -d shell am start io.keen.client.android.example/io.keen.client.android.example.MyActivity

 ### Using the app
 You can choose the team to mark score with toggle button.